Header image for Joy Williams: Honored Guest. A film strip with multiple photos of Joy Williams in a rowboat with one of her German Shepherd dogs.

 Joy Williams: Honored Guest

-The Washington University Libraries acquired the Joy Williams Papers in 2017, a significant milestone for its Modern Literature Collection.
+The WashU Libraries acquired the Joy Williams Papers in 2017, a significant milestone for its Modern Literature Collection.
 Williams is one of this country’s most esteemed living writers, especially in the short story genre.
 Joy Williams also represents the first female fiction writer to house her papers at the university.
 Williams’s long-standing connection to other writers in the Modern Literature Collection and Washington University’s Writer’s Program makes her a perfect fit.

 The cover art has a horse leaping through - up and out - a splash of ink.